adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 The beauty of the web is that by default, it is accessible to *everyone*.
 It's us developers that come along and ruin it.
 Websites such as the one I quote above are not alone either, demonstrating there are many of us that have the right intention &mdash; to serve the user first.
 Often, even the best intentions fall short in their execution as we will see shortly.

-So what is the best way to define what Progressive Enhancement *really* is?
+So, what is the best way to define what Progressive Enhancement *really* is?
 I think the following description does it justice:

 > Progressive Enhancement is the approach of providing a baseline **core** experience for everyone; and creating a better **enhanced** experience for people who use a more capable browser.

 Whilst Progressive Enhancement doesn't just pertain to Javascript, it is definitely the technology that developers tend to struggle with the most.
-We just can't seem to answer the following question with aplomb:
+We just can't seem to answer the following question with sophistication:

 > &ldquo;How am I meant to write Javascript in a Progressive Enhancement way?&rdquo;

 Whilst this question is not the easiest one to answer, answers do exist, and they are not *that* difficult once you have taken the time to truly understand them.

-There are many myths [0] about Progressive Enhancement and I want to draw your attention to three important points:
+There are many myths [[0](#ref0)] about Progressive Enhancement.
+I want to point out 3 in particular:

 ## 1. Unobtrusive Javascript is not Progressive Enhancement